dagraham/nts-dgraham/README.md

 ### Overview

-_nts_ is pure python and will run on any platform that supports python >= 3.7.3.
-It runs in a terminal window that should be configured to use a fixed width (monospaced) font. _Menlo Regular_ for OSX and _DejaVu Sans Mono_ for Linux are good choices.
-A width of at least 60 characters for the terminal window is recommended.
+_nts_ is pure python and runs in a terminal window on any platform that supports python >= 3.7.3.

-Notes are recorded in plain text files with the extension ".txt" that are located anywhere below the *nts* data directory.
-These note files have a simple format:
+Notes are recorded in plain text files with the extension ".txt" located anywhere below the _nts data_ directory.
+Note files are simple:

-* The first line of the note file must contain a *note title line*.
+* Each note begins with a "+" in the first column followed by a space and then the title of the note.

-* All *note title lines* must begin with a "+" in the first column followed by a space and then the title of the note.
+* Tags, if given, are comma separated and enclosed in parentheses after the note title.

-* Tags, if given, must be comma separated and enclosed in parentheses after the note title.
+* The _note body_ begins on the next line and continues until another note or the end of the file is reached.

-* The *note body* begins on the next line and continues until another *note title line* or the end of the file is reached.
+* Lines that begin with one or more white space characters and then "+" are treated as part of the _note body_ and not as the beginning of a new note.

-* Lines that begin with one or more white space characters and then "+" are treated as part of the *note body* and not as the beginning of a new note.
+* White space in the _note body_ is preserved but whitespace between notes is ignored.

-* White space in the *note body* is preserved but whitespace between notes is ignored.
+* Hidden files, i.e. files with names beginning with a period, are ignored.

-* Using spaces in directory and note file names should be avoided.
+* Spaces should be avoided in directory and file names.

-Suppose, e.g., that the *nts* data directory contains a single file
+Suppose, e.g., that the _nts_ data directory contains a single file

     ~/nts/data/parent/child/grandchild.txt